jamoore5/comical/README.md

 Complete all steps except for the final PDF build.

 -e, --extract
-Extract the subtitle stream and convert to XML/PNG.
+Extract the subtitle stream and convert to XML/PNG (spumux format).

 -c, --clean
 Take the raw PNG images and resize then convert to grayscale to improve OCR.